appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 :::

 :::caution
-Only Manager can view the configurations, workflows, and triggers.
+Only Manager permission can view the configurations, workflows, and triggers.
 :::
 ### ENVIRONMENT VARIABLE PERMISSIONS